meyerzurheda/analytics-os/README.md

 > Not all data is big data.

+> Don't pay for big data infrastructure if you don't need to

 Most businesses struggle with analytics not because of the size of their data but because it is disjoined.
 What is needed is a simple way to bring all relevant data sets together, build models ontop of them and serve them in reports and dashboards to BI stakeholders.

+Here we setup a whole analytics data lake with BI tooling that runs on <1$ a day.

+## Disclaimer

+This project is meant as a proof-of-concept.
+Make sure you know what you are doing if you use it in production 😊

 # Project Setup

-This projects spins up all necessary services to
+This projects spins up all necessary services on a single host to

 - ingest data from different systems via **Airbyte**
 - store it in a local **MinIO** bucket